m2ym/clache/README.markdown

-CL-CACHE
+CLACHE
 ========

-CL-CACHE is a general caching library for Common Lisp.
+CLACHE is a general caching library for Common Lisp.

 Overview
 --------

-CL-CACHE provides a general caching facility for Common Lisp.
+CLACHE provides a general caching facility for Common Lisp.
 The API is similar with standard hash-table interface.
 Let me show you an overview of API.